 You really don’t need a formal celebration to enjoy this keto-friendly chocolate cake with vanilla buttercream icing.

-While I’m not suggesting you include it in your daily meal plan, it’s a wonderful recipe to save for special occasions or any other time you want to treat yo’ self.
+While a treat like this doesn’t belong in your daily meal plan, it’s a wonderful recipe to save for special occasions or any other time you want to treat yourself.

-With only 5g of net carbs, 61g of fat and 10g of protein, it’s definitely a sweet treat you’ll want to share, which is probably going to happen with these final two recipes as well.
+With only 5 grams of net carbs, 61 grams of fat, and 10 grams of protein, it’s definitely a sweet treat you’ll want to share.

-If you were a cookie monster in your previous non-keto life, you’ll be pleasantly surprised to know almond flour works well for recreating these as keto snacks too.
+If you were a cookie monster in your previous non-keto life, you’ll be pleasantly surprised to know how well almond flour works for recreating these as keto cookies too.

 #1: Soft and Chewy Chocolate Chip Cookies

-Instead of forking over 5g of net carbs for a piece of cake, your macros may be better able to accomodate 1.7g of carbs per serving using this low carb chocolate chip cookie recipe.
+Instead of forking over 5 grams of net carbs for a piece of cake, your macros may be better able to accommodate 1.7 grams of carbs per serving using this low-carb chocolate chip cookie recipe.

 These keto chocolate chip cookies are soft and chewy on the outside and loaded with powerful nutrients on the inside, such as: